 Top 10 tips to improve call handling

-Marketing and advertising doesn’t come cheap.
-And you often only get one shot at impressing prospects.
+First impressions count, and you only get one shot at impressing your prospects.
 So, when you’ve got an amazing campaign set to go out to your entire base it’s vital to ensure you’re ready for inbound enquiries to come back to you.
-Call handling plays a crucial role.
+Call handling plays a crucial role in this.

-Below are our top 10 tips on how to best handle those enquiries to get the most return from your marketing campaign.
+We’ve curated our top ten tips on how to best handle your calls effectively to get the most return from your marketing campaign.
 But let’s first define the immediate term of call handling.

 What is call handling?